jestjs/jest/docs/Configuration.md

 _Note: When using multi project runner, it's recommended to add a `displayName` for each project.
 This will show the `displayName` of a project next to its tests._

-### `clearMocks` [boolean]

-Default: `false`

-Automatically clear mock calls and instances between every test.
-Equivalent to calling `jest.clearAllMocks()` between each test.
-This does not remove any mock implementation that may have been provided.

 ### `reporters` [array<moduleName | [moduleName, options]>]